My Reluctant Lover

 the single men living here before

 always serviced me.
+Her words.

 I don't know why your lover can't, too.